KCLabMTU/LMCrot/README.md

 1. The prediction runtime directly depends on the length of the input sequence.
 Longer sequences require more time for ProtT5 to generate feature vectors, and consequently, more time is needed for prediction.
 2. In order to tailor the system to your specific requirements, we have ensured that modifying the decision threshold cut-off value is simple and straightforward.
 Here's what you need to do:
    - Open the `predict.py` file
-     - Navigate to line `171`
+     - Navigate to line `281`
      - You'll find the current cut-off value is set at `0.5`
      - Adjust this to any preferred cut-off value

    By following these simple steps, you can easily customize the decision threshold cut-off value to better meet the needs of your project.
+3. Please note that the index is `zero-based`.
+For instance, a site position at `45` will be recognized as `44` by the program.
+4. With a window size of `31`, the site-of-interest will be positioned at the `15th` index (keeping in mind the index starts from `0`).
+5. By default, the transformer model operates using the CPU.
+If you prefer to use a GPU, you can modify the configuration on line `71`.

 ## Funding
 <p>